 Later that evening, we ate at Jamie’s Italian.
 The pre-cruise price was $34.99, per person.
 When you book pre-cruise, you are not charged the 18% service charge that you would be charged if you booked onboard the ship.
 At dinner, we certainly made sure to sample a little bit of everything.
 We each ordered one appetizer, a pasta dish, an entree, and a dessert.

-Having the Deluxe Beverage Package as well, we opted for some cocktails with dinner and a limoncello to cap off the evening.
+With the Deluxe Beverage Package as well, we enjoyed some cocktails with dinner and a limoncello to cap off the evening.

 On the second day of this cruise, we spent all morning and afternoon on Perfect Day at CocoCay.
 So, the only specialty dining meal was our dinner at Chops Grille.

 This Chops Grille experience on Navigator of the Seas ranked pretty average at best in terms of food quality.
-Neither of us were impressed with our starters.
-My filet was cooked exactly as ordered, and the Princess enjoyed her chicken dish.
-However, our dessert choices were also just average.
-So, it’s a good thing that we had the Unlimited Dining Plan.
+I ordered a filet and the Princess enjoyed her chicken dish, along with a starter and dessert each.
 If we had paid the cover charge, it would have been $42.99 a person, pre-cruise.

 To make up for our under-performance on day 2, we decided to use our plan for both lunch and dinner on day 3.
 Although we did need to wait a while for Johnny Rockets Express to open in the late afternoon, we ordered two sides of fries ($2.99 each), a classic hamburger ($4.99), and an order of chicken tenders ($3.99).

 Our total out of pocket costs for this meal would have been $17.65.